phongtheha/Reinforcement-Learning/README.md

 ## Description
-This code is my implementation of Deep Q Learning, Actor Critic, and Soft Actor Critics Algorithm.
+This code is my implementation of Deep Q Learning, Actor Critic, and Soft Actor Critics Algorithm for CS285

 ## Install dependencies